Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter22.rst

 The ``My DataStyle`` is used for the numerical data and formulae cells: the background color is made a light blue, and the text is right-justified.
 ``_apply_styles()`` also changes the border properties of the bottom edges of the cells in the last row to be thick and blue.

-The resulting spreadsheet is saved and this document is examined by the |stles_info|_ program, it lists the new styles in the ``CellStyles`` family:
+If the resulting spreadsheet is saved and this document is examined by the |stles_info|_ program, it lists the new styles in the ``CellStyles`` family:

 .. cssclass:: rst-collapse